josemvidal/242Wish/README.markdown

 A Google App Engine web application for handling the submission of code files in a classroom setting.
+It is currently published at [i-am-done.appspot.com](http://i-am-done.appspot.com).

 The basic workflow is as follows: